Visual Tools

 Conditioning also appears in sequential processes, where earlier outcomes affect how later ones are viewed, and in classification problems, where probabilities are evaluated within specific groups or categories.

 Recognizing these patterns helps identify when conditional probability is required, even if the word "given" is not explicitly used.
+The table below lays out each pattern with the linguistic or structural signal that tends to flag it, what gets restricted, and a sample phrase that triggers it.

 Common Mistakes